JPIAMRTRIUMPH/MicrobialGenomics/_episodes/40_Sequence_Assembly_Lecture.md

 - "Understanding different assembly quality analysis methods"
 keypoints:
 - "Assembly is a process which aligns and merges fragments from a longer DNA sequence in order to reconstruct the original sequence."
-- "k-mers are short fragments of DNA of length k"
 - "Quality can be assessed using N50 but also using other methods"

 ---

 ## Sequence assembly and assembly quality

 Next up is a lecture which details assembly strategies, different kind of assemblers and ways of assessing assembly quality.
 If you have any questions please raise your hand.
-You should be able to answer the question why a short k-mer (21 bp in our example) results in a poorer assembly than a longer k-mer (e.g. 55 bp).
-You should also know the difference between the contigs and the scaffolds.
+You should be able to know the difference between the contigs and the scaffolds and how to assess the quality of an assembly.

 The slides are available here: [files/MicrobialGenomics_AssemblyStrategies_Linda.pptx](https://jpiamrtriumph.github.io/MicrobialGenomics/files/MicrobialGenomics_AssemblyStrategies_Linda.pptx)